getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 Below is a list of Issue-level tokens reserved and known to Sentry:

-`is`

-: Filter on the status of an issue.

-  Values are `resolved`, `unresolved`, `ignored`, `assigned`, and `unassigned`.

-`assigned`

-: Filter on the user which the issue is assigned to.

-  Values can be your user ID (your email address), `me` for yourself, or `#team-name`.

-`bookmarks`

-: Filter on the user which the issue is bookmarked by.

-  Values can be your user ID (your email address) or `me` for yourself.

-`has`

-: Restrict results to issues which have _any_ value for a tag.

-  `has:user`

-`first-release`

-: Restrict results to issues first seen within the given release.

-  Exact match on the version of a release.

 `age`

 : Restrict results to issues created since `age`.
 The syntax is similar to the Unix `find` command: